KempnerInstitute/tatm/docs/text_dataset.md

 `tatm` assumes that your data is stored in a format that the huggingface `datasets` library can load.
 If your data is not in a format supported by `datasets`, you should create a custom dataset script that can load your data.
 More details on how to structure data for use with `datasets` can be found [here](https://huggingface.co/docs/datasets/en/loading).
+More details on what information is stored in the metadata file can be found [here](metadata.md).

 ## Tokenizing Raw Text Data with `tatm`